-Generally, the Plan provides for the following means to satisfy the claims of creditors: (1) closing of a sale of substantially all of the assets of the Debtors to Rutter & Wilbanks Corporation (the "Purchaser" or "R&W"), the purchaser under an asset purchase agreement approved by the Court, (2) sales of tar sands for use in paving for road construction purposes, and (d) distribution of the proceeds of sale to holders of Allowed Claims and Interests.
-Following satisfaction of all creditors' Claims in the Debtors' cases, the Reorganized Debtor will have conveyed to it a mineral royalty going forward.
-The equity Interests in one of the Debtors, CAR, will be sold to the Purchaser.
+Generally, the Plan provides for the following means to satisfy the claims of creditors: (1)(a) closing of the Sale of substantially all of the assets of the Debtors to Rutter and Wilbanks Corporation (the "Purchaser" or "R&W"), the purchaser under an asset purchase agreement (the "Asset Purchase Agreement") approved by the Court, or (b) the closing of a sale of substantially all of the assets of the Debtors in an "Alternative Sale" or pursuant to an Auction; (2) sales of tar sands and products made from tar sands, including "PMOSA," a paving product which utilizes run-of-mine tar sands ore from the Debtors' mine as the asphalt binder and "dry froth," which is a product to be produced at the Debtors' tar sands Processing Facility, all for use in paving for road construction purposes, and (3) distribution of the proceeds of sale to holders of Allowed Claims and Interests.
+The sale to R&W, if it closes, will provide sufficient sale proceeds to satisfy all Allowed creditors' Claims in full and an Alternative Sale or an Auction might also provide sufficient proceeds.
+If the Sale to R&W closes the Reorganized Debtor will have conveyed to it a mineral royalty going forward and the equity Interests in one of the Debtors, CAR, will be sold to R&W. Such a conveyance and/or sale of the equity in CAR may also be made to a purchaser under an Alternative the Purchaser.
 UBR and its parent Utah Hydrocarbon, Inc. ("UHI"), which is not a debtor in bankruptcy, will be merged or consolidated into the reorganized KTIA, defined in the Plan as "Reorganized Debtor."